racz16/WebGL-GLSL-Editor/README.md

 ## Notes

-* If you use this extension as a web extension, only the syntax highlight will work
+* If you use this extension as a web extension, only the syntax highlight, limited indentation and the features listed as "Other features" will work
-* If you open GLSL code embedded in HTML, only the syntax highlight will work
+* If you open GLSL code embedded in HTML, only the syntax highlight and limited indentation will work

 ## Known Issues